 The Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
-As of September 30, 2023, the Company had cash, cash equivalents, and marketable securities of \$133.6 million and an accumulated deficit of \$200.6 million.
-In January 2022, the Company completed its initial public offering ("IPO") of its common stock which resulted in net proceeds of \$88.0 million.
-In August 2022, the Company completed a private placement financing, which resulted in net proceeds of \$71.3 million.
-Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its cash and cash equivalents will be sufficient to fund current operations for at least the next twelve months from the issuance of these condensed consolidated financial statements.
+As of March 31, 2024, the Company had cash, cash equivalents, and marketable securities of \$101.6 million and an accumulated deficit of \$242.7 million.

 On March 21, 2023, the Company entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or the Agent, pursuant to which the Company can sell, from time to time, at its option, up to an aggregate of \$100.0 million of shares of its common stock, through the Agent, as its sales agent.
-As of November 6, 2023, no shares were sold under the Sales Agreement.
+As of March 31, 2024, the Company sold 1,699,600 shares of common stock under the Sales Agreement at an average price of \$3.14 per share, for net proceeds after deducting commissions and other offering expenses of \$5.2 million.
+Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its cash, cash equivalents, and marketable securities will be sufficient to fund current operations for at least the next twelve months from the issuance of these condensed consolidated financial statements.